Otto von Bismarck: Unification of Germany

 In the end, France had to cede Alsace and part of Lorraine, as Moltke and his generals wanted it as a buffer.
 Historians debate whether Bismarck wanted this annexation or was forced into it by a wave of German public and elite opinion.
-France was also required to pay an indemnity; the indemnity figure was calculated, on the basis of population, as the precise equivalent of the indemnity that Napoleon I had imposed on Prussia in 1807.
+France was also required to pay an indemnity; the indemnity figure was calculated on the basis of population, as the precise equivalent of the indemnity that Napoleon I had imposed on Prussia in 1807.

 Historians debate whether Bismarck had a master plan to expand the North German Confederation of 1866 to include the remaining independent German states into a single entity or simply to expand the power of the Kingdom of Prussia.
-They conclude that factors in addition to the strength of Bismarck's Realpolitik led a collection of early modern polities to reorganize political, economic, military, and diplomatic relationships in the 19th century.
+They conclude that factors in addition to the strength of Bismarck's Realpolitik led a collection of early modern polities to reorganise political, economic, military, and diplomatic relationships in the 19th century.
 Reaction to Danish and French nationalism provided foci for expressions of German unity.
 Military successes—especially those of Prussia—in three regional wars generated enthusiasm and pride that politicians could harness to promote unification.
-This experience echoed the memory of mutual accomplishment in the Napoleonic Wars, particularly in the War of Liberation of 1813–14.
+This experience echoed the memory of mutual accomplishment in the Napoleonic Wars, particularly in the War of Liberation of 1813–1814.
 By establishing a Germany without Austria, the political and administrative unification in 1871 at least temporarily solved the problem of dualism.
+Historian Robert K. Massie has noted Bismarck's popular image was as "gruff" and "militaristic", while in reality "Bismarck's tool was aggressive, ruthless diplomacy."

 Jonathan Steinberg said of Bismarck's creation of the German Empire that: the first phase of [his] great career had been concluded.
 The genius-statesmen had transformed European politics and had unified Germany in eight and a half years.
 And he had done so by sheer force of personality, by his brilliance, ruthlessness, and flexibility of principle. ...
 [It] marked the high point of [his] career.
 He had achieved the impossible, and his genius and the cult of genius had no limits. ...
 When he returned to Berlin in March 1871, he had become immortal ...

 Chancellor of the German Empire

 In 1871, Bismarck was raised to the rank of Fürst (Prince).
-He was also appointed as the first Imperial Chancellor (Reichskanzler) of the German Empire, but retained his Prussian offices, including those of Minister-President and Foreign Minister.
-He was also promoted to the rank of lieutenant-general, and bought a former hotel in Friedrichsruh near Hamburg, which became an estate.
+He was also appointed as the first Imperial Chancellor (Reichskanzler) of the German Empire but retained his Prussian offices, including those of Minister-President and Foreign Minister.
+He was also promoted to the rank of lieutenant-general and bought a former hotel in Friedrichsruh near Hamburg, which became an estate.
 He also continued to serve as his own foreign minister.
-Because of both the imperial and the Prussian offices that he held, Bismarck had near complete control over domestic and foreign policy.
+Because of both the imperial and the Prussian offices that he held, Bismarck had nearly complete control over domestic and foreign policy.
 The office of Minister President of Prussia was temporarily separated from that of Chancellor in 1873, when Albrecht von Roon was appointed to the former office.
 But by the end of the year, Roon resigned due to ill health, and Bismarck again became Minister-President.